Updated: August 2017

 After a quick examination by the GP detected tenderness under my right rib, I was referred for an ultrasound.
 This was when my tumour was first detected and within a matter of days I was taken into hospital for further investigation.

 Diagnosis and surgery

 By this time I was turning yellow and my liver was swollen due to the tumour blocking my bile duct.
 An initial operation to insert a stent failed.
 It was at this point I was told it was pancreatic cancer.
-I was transferred to Kings College where the stent was fitted successfully.
+I was transferred to a specialist hospital where the stent was fitted successfully.

-Between diagnosis and the Whipple was around 3 months.
-I had a Whipple operation in January 2013.
+Between diagnosis and the Whipple's procedure was around 3 months.
+I had a Whipple's operation in January 2013.
 The surgical team were outstanding and I was told they thought that had removed the entirety of the ampullary tumour.
-Three months later I started chemotherapy and volunteered for the ESPAC 4 trial to help research.
+Three months later I started chemotherapy and volunteered for the ESPAC-4 trial to help research.

 An incredible journey

 The nursing staff and my oncologist are amazing.
 The chemo made me sick and very tired, the most difficult part is half way through the chemo cycle, after that it seems to get better.
 Eating was no longer a pleasure after the Whipple's, my tastes changed completely and there are still things I cannot eat because the smell or taste is repugnant to me.